 Family doctors adhere to the highest standards of health care.
 The American Board of Family Medicine (ABFM) requires that family doctors get re-certified every 7 to 10 years.
+This recertification is a challenging process.
 Family doctors also are required to complete a minimum of 150 hours of continuing medical education every 3 years.
 In addition, family doctors have the support of a national medical association, the American Academy of Family Physicians (AAFP).
 The AAFP provides high-quality learning opportunities for family physicians as well as patient education materials and practice management support.

 When to see a doctor